Healthy Buffalo Chicken Recipes

 Baked Buffalo Chicken Wings

-These baked Buffalo chicken wings hit the oven, not the fryer, saving on fat and calories.
+These are the best baked chicken wings around.
+Cooking the wings in the oven, not the fryer, reduces fat and calories.
 Just like the original Buffalo wings, these baked Buffalo wings are coated in a tangy, spicy sauce and served with carrots, celery and your favorite creamy dipping sauce.

 Creamy Buffalo Chicken Salad